Para ver esta página en español, haga clic aquí.

 If you decide to reopen your business, I encourage you to carefully read the CDC's guidelines for doing so safely.
 You can find that guidance here.

 Effective April 2nd, Governor DeSantis issued an executive "Safer-at-Home" order for the state of Florida, requiring all persons to limit their movements and personal interactions outside of their home to only those necessary to obtain or provide essential services or conduct essential activities.
 On May 18, all of Florida will be in Full Phase 1: Safe.
 Smart.
 Step-by-Step.
 Plan for Florida’s Recovery.
-This means that restaurants, retail, museums and libraries, and gyms and fitness centers can reopen with up to 50% capacity indoors.
+This means that retail, museums and libraries, and gyms and fitness centers can reopen with up to 50% capacity indoors.
 Elective surgeries are permitted if the healthcare facility has adequate protective equipment and hospital bed surge capacity.
 Barber shops and salons are also allowed to reopen if they follow public safety protocols.
 See this guide for more details.

 If you are wondering whether you should reopen your business, check out the decision tools the CDC released to help various locations determine their best course of action: